txominpelu/cl-async/README-UPMC.md

  one of the sentences doesn't have the right symbol/types assigned what makes the compiler throw an exception.

-# Simplifications

-For the sake of simplification the project has adopted a set of simplications over the initial project.

 # What was the project supposed to do?